ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

  * `swift/ai_workflow.sh` - launch script for running the app invocation ("ai") workflow (see below).
  * `swift/ai_workflow3.swift` - app invocation version (see below) of the swift workflow
  * `swift/theta_workflow.sh` - launch script for running on theta.
 This uses the app invocation workflow.
- * `scripts/theta_run_model.sh` - theta-specific bash script used to launch p3b1_runner.py
+ * `scripts/theta_run_model.sh` - theta-specific bash script used to launch nt3_runner.py
- * `scripts/run_model.sh` - generic bash script used to to launch p3b1_runner.py
+ * `scripts/run_model.sh` - generic bash script used to to launch nt3_runner.py

 ## Running the Workflow ##

-There are two different version of the workflow.
+There are two different versions of the workflow.

 1. The first runs the benchmark code directly from within swift using swift's python integration.
 2. The second, the _ai_-version, runs the benchmark code by invoking the python interpreter using a bash script which is in turn invoked using a swift app function.
 The bash scripts `scripts/theta_run_model.sh` and `scripts/run_model.sh` are an example of the bash script.